 Additional Clinical Partnerships.
 The Duke University School of Nursing is privileged to have collaborative relationships with organizations such as Cone Health, Novant Health, and Vidant Health as well as hundreds of additional health care delivery sites that provide clinical experiences for students.
-These include hospitals, physician offices, clinics, home care and public health agencies, and community health care settings within North Carolina and across the United States.
 These clinical sites are an integral part of the high-quality educational experience that the School of Nursing provides for Duke nursing students at all levels.
 Extensive information of all partner facilities can be found on their respective websites.